AhmetZamanis/KaggleStoreSales/ReportPart1.md

 - There are a few particularly large residuals, especially in 2014-2015, and at year starts.

-- The distribution of residuals is more centered around 0 (as the AutoARIMA summary suggested), with smaller extreme values.
+- The distribution of residuals is more centered around 0, with smaller extreme values.
 This time, the extreme values are well-balanced between positive and negative.
-It seems the model underpredicts a bit more than it overpredicts.
-The opposite would be more preferable.
+It seems the model overpredicts a bit more than it underpredicts (as the ARIMA summary suggested), which is preferable to the opposite.

 - The ACF and PACF plots display almost no significant autocorrelation, except for a weak autocorrelation with lag 1 and 7.